Jan Mølby: Club career

-International career

-Mølby made his debut in the Danish international side at the age of 18, against Norway on 15 June 1982.
-He won 33 caps for Denmark from 1982 to 1990, scoring two goals.
-He was a squad player (appearing generally as a substitute) with the Danish international side which competed in the 1984 European Championship and 1986 World Cup.
-Competition for places in the Danish midfield often saw Mølby overlooked in favour of Frank Arnesen and Jens-Jørn Bertelsen.

-Jan Mølby's international career came to an end when Richard Møller Nielsen took over as Denmark manager in 1990.
-The new national manager only used Mølby in two games – both in 1990.
-Once as a substitute in a friendly against Wales and later in the starting line-up in the 2–0 home defeat against Yugoslavia in the qualification for the Euro 1992.

 Managerial career

 Mølby became manager of Swansea City in February 1996 but was sacked in October 1997 along with his assistant, Billy Ayre.
-He had taken Swansea to the Division Three playoff final five months earlier, but they lost to a last-minute goal by Northampton's John Frain.
+He had taken Swansea to the Division Three playoff final five months earlier, but they lost to a last-minute goal by Northampton Town's John Frain.
 A dismal start to the 1997–98 season had seen Swansea struggling near the foot of the Football League, and the board decided that it was time for a new manager to be appointed, asserting that the team's good performances the previous season were more down to Mølby's qualities as a top class player, rather than as a manager.

-No offers of managerial jobs were forthcoming for some time.
-Pursuing a career as a TV pundit, Mølby was finally offered the manager's job at Kidderminster Harriers, then in the Football Conference.
-He took over in April 1999.
-Utilising the existing squad of players, but adding his own in a few key positions (ex-Liverpool teammate Mike Marsh was drafted in to great success) Harriers won the Conference title (and promotion to the Football League) in Mølby's first season in charge.

-Two seasons of decent Division Three form followed, before overtures from Hull City prompted Mølby's departure for East Yorkshire.
-His tenure was brief however, as internal strife cast a shadow over his brief term in charge.
-A return to Kidderminster in October 2003 was unsuccessful, ending with his resignation a year later.
-Kidderminister were relegated back to the Conference that season and have yet to reclaim their Football League place.

 Following Kenny Jackett's resignation as Swansea manager in early 2007, Mølby was linked with a return to the club.
 However, Mølby has responded by saying that he is unlikely to ever return to football management.

 Recent years

 In April 2009, Mølby was made an 'Honorary Scouser' by the Lord Mayor of Liverpool.

 Mølby appears on a podcast called "Mølby on the Spot" presented by Trevor Downey from a field in rural Ireland.